Night Sky notes for July 2019 Geoff Mitchell

 In July, the summer constellations of Lyra and Cygnus are rising by mid evening, the Milky Way may be visible on moonless evenings from a dark site.
 Stretching from low in the south east to low in the north west, this misty band is best seen with binoculars, follow the star fields from Altair, down through Scutum and into Sagittarius is stunning in a dark sky.
 If you are on holiday and visiting a dark sky site, remember to take a pair of binoculars with you.

-Simulated view looking east at moonrise on July 27th 2018 (Stellarium)
+Simulated view of Moonrise on July 16th 2019 (Stellarium)

-Sky looking north at 11 pm BST mid July 2018
+Sky looking north at 11 pm BST late July 2019

 The Plough stands with its handle pointing upward follow the pointer’s Dubhe and Merek to find the polestar Polaris.
 The `W` shaped constellation of Cassiopeia is near to its lowest point in the north late evening.
 The Milky Way follows the galactic equator and stretches from east through the constellations of Cygnus, Cassiopeia, Perseus and down into the northern horizon.
 The bright star Capella is positioned almost due north and is circumpolar i.e. does not set from our latitude.

-Sky looking west at 11 pm BST mid July 2017
+Sky looking west at 11 pm BST Late July 2019

 More detailed finder charts and newsletters are available to LAS members on the member’s page.